marcglasberg/asyncredux.com/react/tutorial/error-handling.md

 # Error handling

-We've seen [here](the-basic-ui#todoinput) how the `TodoInput` component dispatches an `AddTodoAction` to add a new todo item in the todos list.
+We've seen [here](the-basic-ui#todoinput) how the `TodoInput` component dispatches an `AddTodoAction` to add a new todo item in the todo list.
 Then [here](sync-action#what-if-the-item-already-exists) we've seen that the action checks if the new todo item already exists in the list and throws a `UserException` if it does.